People on out-of-work benefits, by London borough

 What does it tell us?

-The proportion of working-age Londoners on out-of-work benefits has increased in every London borough in the last year (2024 to 2025 Q3).
+The proportion of working-age Londoners on out-of-work benefits has increased in every London borough (except Kensington and Chelsea) in the last year (2024 to 2025 Q4).

-The largest percentage point increase in claimants across all London boroughs is in Tower Hamlets which increased by 1.8 percentage points, followed by Newham with a 1.5 percentage point increase.
+The largest percentage point increase in claimants across all London boroughs is in Barking and Dagenham which increased by 1 percentage point, followed by Brent, Barnet and Havering which all increased by 0.9ppts.

-Richmond-upon-Thames has the lowest overall proportion of the working-age population on out-of-work-benefits of any London borough (excluding City of London), 7.9% in August2025.
+Richmond-upon-Thames has the lowest overall proportion of the working-age population on out-of-work-benefits of any London borough (excluding City of London), 8.0% in November 2025.

 Out-of-work benefits (2025 Q3 and 2024 Q3)